“The creator made Italy from designs by Michelangelo” – Mark Twain

 Scooters and Motorcycles

-Here’s another dreamy way to explore the picturesque highway.
-Unlike the car, the motorcycle is a much more convenient way to travel around exploring.
+Here’s another thoughtful way to explore the picturesque highway.
+Unlike cars, a motorcycle would be a much more convenient way to travel around exploring.
 Since it provides more freedom, you can easily ride through narrower routes and even find easy parking.

 It allows you the freedom to explore areas and pathways that are not accessible by larger transport modes, however, stick to the main ones, especially if it’s your first time.